mozilla/firefox57-sprint/_articles/participate.md

   <div class="alexa">
     <a href="https://www.alexa.com/topsites/countries"><img src="/img/icon-color-browser.svg" alt="" /></a>
     <p>
-      Check the <a href="https://www.alexa.com/topsites/countries">Alexa list</a> of the most famous websites in your local area and choose the website you want to test.
-Please don't start at the top to make sure we do not only test the top 10.
+      Check this list of the <a href="https://docs.google.com/spreadsheets/d/1KCT5Ytuu8tyC559TXVo-lIlv4mZVPGhn8qQe-qSTgm8/edit#gid=1569236874">200 most famous websites</a> in your local and choose the website you want to test.
+If you can't find your country you can also check the <a href="https://www.alexa.com/topsites/countries">Alexa list</a>.
+Please don't start at the top to make sure we do not only test the first 10.
     </p>
   </div>
   <div class="report-attend">